maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 A new step begins for b's meta-election: step 1, a forced false step.

-b_7's estimate is true since their was no decisive supermajority at the issue of the last forced true step.
+b_7's estimate is true since there was no decisive supermajority at the issue of the last forced true step.